 We offer an HND qualification which is awarded by Birmingham City University, that being the Diploma in Education and Training (DET).
 In June 2018, our college became an approved institution to deliver teacher training.
 The Level 5 Diploma in Education and Training (DET) is a well-recognised qualification in the post-compulsory education sector.

 To ensure that we offer the best possible education and training to our learners of all ages, we work with a small number of specially selected partners.
 These partners help us to deliver specialist courses or offer an access point for the most disadvantaged groups.
-Our policy for working with subcontractors can be accessed here:

 Joseph Chamberlain College is a key member of Bishop Challoner Catholic College’s Teaching School Alliance (TSA).
 The TSA is a partnership of forty-three schools from around the West Midlands, with the majority located in Birmingham and others scattered throughout Dudley, Solihull, Walsall, and Worcestershire.
 Out of all of these educational institutions, we are the only sixth form college to be a member.